 Brand storytelling begins with a clear understanding of who the hero character is, what attributes define the hero in differentiated and relevant ways to specific audiences.
 It’s not about advertising the features and benefits of products or services.

-In working with marketing teams in our brand storytelling workshops, many are seeking an anchor point or a foundation on which to build their brand story.
+In working with marketing teams in The Blake Project’s brand storytelling workshops, many are seeking an anchor point or a foundation on which to build their brand story.
 Not surprisingly this can quickly turn into a functional conversation about the specific content and form of outbound messaging– in effect advertising creative direction.

 Brand storytelling defines the character of the hero not the message.
 The hero brand has a purpose, beliefs, core values and sacred truths that will not bend to the whims of the marketplace.

 And because the brand hero is steadfast in holding to this true north while on the journey, we the audience will care because we see ourselves in the narrative.